How can you Go Off The Grid

 Yes, believe it or not, you can have the internet and still technically live off the grid.
 It’s not going to be easy, and it is going to cost some money to get started, but it is possible.

 From running your internet connection through a simple cell phone connection to setting up your own WIFI hotspot or satellite connection, there are a number of ways to get online.
+Satellite internet in particular has changed a lot over the past several years — newer low-earth-orbit satellite services have made rural and off-grid internet dramatically faster and more reliable than the older geostationary satellite options that used to be the only choice, though it does mean budgeting for the equipment and a power draw that your solar system needs to account for.
 To find out what options you have, check out our article on Off-Grid Internet Access.

 Prepping Considerations when Living Off the Grid: